nagyist/edx-platform/docs/en_us/course_authors/source/developing_course/course_components.rst

 Duplicate a Component
 **********************

-You can duplicate a component only if the unit that contains it is Private, or if you are editing a new draft of the unit.
-For more information, see :ref:`Public and Private Units`.

 When you duplicate a component, a new copy of that component is added directly beneath the first component.
 You can then modify the duplicate.
 In many cases, duplicating a component and editing a copy is a faster way to create new content.

-When you can duplicate the component, the Duplicate icon appears in the component header:
+To duplicate a component, click th Duplicate icon in the component header:

 .. image:: ../Images/unit-dup.png
   :alt: Image of a unit with Duplicate icon circled

-Click the Duplicate icon.
 Then follow instructions for the type of component you are editing.

+After you duplicate a component, the new component is not visible to students until you :ref:`publish the unit<Publish a Unit>`.

 .. _Delete a Component: